gitlabhq/gitlabhq/doc/development/documentation/improvement-workflow.md

 If the author or reviewer has any questions, or would like a techncial writer's review before merging, mention the writer who is assigned to the relevant [DevOps stage](https://about.gitlab.com/handbook/product/categories/#devops-stages).

+## Technical Writer Review

+The technical writing team reviews changes after they are merged, unless one of the technical writers already reviewed prior to the merge.

 ## Other ways to help